Cost Function and Learning Process in Machine Learning

 Step 4: Learning from mistakes

-The optimization process described above enables machine to continually adjust the value of θ1 and reduce the average error (ultimately finding the best-fit line for the data).
-When machine determines that θ1 = 2 results in the minimum of error/cost function, it will store this value in its memory.
-At this point, we can say that machine has learned.
+The optimization process described above enables the machine to continually adjust the value of θ1 and reduce the average error (ultimately finding the best-fit line for the data).
+When it determines that θ1 = 2 results in the minimum of the cost function, it will store this value in memory and at this point, we can say that the machine has learned.

 Step 5: Applying this learning

-Now, if we provide machine with a new value of X that it hasn't seen before, such as X = 500, it will simply use input X and apply to the equation θ1*X i.e. 2*500 = 1000.
+Now, if we provide the machine with a new value of X that it hasn't seen before, such as X = 500, it will simply use input X and apply it to the equation θ1*X, i.e. 2*500 = 1000.

 Learning two parameters at the same time